nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 - `LoadData`.
 Any datasets you need to load can go here.

-- `dp_files`.
+- `datapackage_files`.
 Do not edit.
 Generates a list of file names and descriptions in the data package being described by the DRR.

 - `Listing`.
 Appendix A, by default is the code listing.
 This will generate all code used in generating the report and data packages.